AI-sandbox/XGMix/README.md

 - the genetic marker's numerical index in the rfmix genetic map input file (Currently missing)

 The remaining columns give the predicted reference panel population.
 A genotype has two haplotypes, so the number of predictions for a genotype is 2*(number of genotypes) and therefore the total number of columns in the file is 4 + 2*(number of genotypes)

+## Pre-trained Models

+NOTE: TEMPORARILY ONLY OFFERING CHROMOSOME 21 and 22

+## Cite

 #### When using this software, please cite: Kumar, A., Montserrat, D.M., Bustamante, C. and Ioannidis, A., XGMix: Local-Ancestry Inference With Stacked XGBoost, International Conference on Learning Representations (ICLR, 2020, Workshop AI4H).